 and expected proportions

 Ideally, the model should provide predictions that linearly match the actual proportions.
-Therefore, you can generate correlation plots to assess the performance.
+Therefore, you can generate correlation plots to assess the model performance.
 By default, the Pearson’s coefficient correlation (\(R\)) and the concordance correlation coefficient (\(CCC\)) are shown as annotations on the plots.
 The latter is a more realistic measure as it decreases as the points move away from the identity.

 corrExpPredPlot(